 Computational fluid dynamics (CFD) simulations are now being widely used for the prediction and assessment of pedestrian wind comfort environments and high-rise building aerodynamics.
-Wind analysis results using CFD simulation are now seen as reliable sources of quantitative and qualitative data, and they are frequently used to make important design decisions.
+There are various types of wind analysis that can be carried out using CFD.
+Results from CFD wind simulation are now seen as reliable sources of quantitative and qualitative data and are frequently used to make important design decisions.
 However, to have full confidence in those decisions, extensive verification and validation of the CFD results are necessary.

 For that reason, the team of application engineers at SimScale make sure to validate all the major features that are rolled out over time, comparing the simulation results to analytical or experimental data.
 Recently, we used experiments from the Architectural Institute of Japan (AIJ) to validate the results gained from the SimScale platform.

 The Architectural Institute of Japan (AIJ) is a Japanese professional organization for architects, building designers, and engineers.
 It was founded in 1886 and has gathered over 38,000 members since.
 It publishes several journals, technical standards for architectural design and construction, and research committee studies.

 The wind analysis test case for this validation was taken from the “Guidebook for Practical Applications of CFD to Pedestrian Wind Environment around Buildings”, published by AIJ in 2008, which sets the standards for cross-comparison between the results of CFD predictions, wind tunnel tests, and field measurements, and helps validate the accuracy of CFD codes for pedestrian wind comfort assessments.

 The case being validated is Case E, which is a simplified geometry of a complex of buildings.
 The urban area model treated here was an actual city block in Niigata city, Japan, with low-rise houses jammed closely together and one target high-rise building at 60m high.
 Wind tunnel experiments at 1/250 scale were performed on this model in a turbulent boundary layer with a power law exponent of 0.25.

 Out of the many scenarios presented in Case E, the impact of the winds from the north, east, south, and west was used to validate the CFD code of SimScale.